ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

-# Session : Querying : How to Query
+# Session: Querying: How to Query

 This session explains the following methods to query a database: